Chambers and valves of the heart

-The tricuspid valve separates one of the heart's two upper and lower chambers (atria and ventricles).
+The tricuspid valve helps keep blood flowing in the right direction through the heart.
+It separates one of the heart's two upper and lower chambers (atria and ventricles).
 With each heartbeat, the atria fill with blood from the body and lungs, and the ventricles contract to pump blood to the lungs and the rest of the body.

 As the atria fill to capacity, the tricuspid valve opens to allow blood to flow from the right atrium into the right ventricle.
 As the ventricles contract, the tricuspid valve shuts tightly to prevent blood from flowing back into the right atrium.

-When the tricuspid valve isn't working properly, it can interfere with the proper direction of blood flow and force the heart to work harder to supply the necessary blood to the lungs and the rest of your body.
+If the tricuspid valve isn't working correctly, it can interfere with the proper direction of blood flow and force the heart to work harder to send blood to the lungs and the rest of your body.